'Failure:' Mexico admits bungled arrest of kingpin's son after mayhem

 He argues that authorities should focus more on the root causes of drug violence, such as poverty and a lack of jobs.

-At the same time, he has created a new National Guard, but thousands of that militarized police force’s members have instead been sent to contain illegal immigration through Mexico at the behest of U.S. President Donald Trump.
+To boost security, Lopez Obrador has created a new National Guard - but thousands of that militarized police force’s members have instead been sent to contain illegal immigration through Mexico at the behest of U.S. President Donald Trump.

 He has also sought to underline his command of law and order by chairing security cabinet meetings every weekday at 6 a.m.